UCSF-DataSci/06-data-munging-anya-decarlo/README.md

     - Justification: [Preserve the size of the dataset and do not have sufficient evidence that outliers aren't relevent to the study]
     - Impact on Data Set: []
     - Any Assumptions: [Assuming outliers are due to actual variability in data and are not measurnment errors]

+14. **[Checking Valid Age Range]
+    - Solution Technique: [Identify ages less than 0 and greater than 100 and remove any matches]
+    - Impact on Data Set: []

 ### Clean Data Summary